ACADEMY / Personalization training blog

 What makes it so powerful is that it draws on analysis of your visitors’ personal, behavioral, contextual and technical data, and uses this to deliver an experience personalized to their individual needs and preferences.

-The first step of any personalization strategy is to segment your audience to understand more about them, and then to use this to set the goals you’d like to achieve for each target group.
+The first step of any personalization strategy is to use audience segmentation to understand more about them, and then to use this to set the goals you’d like to achieve for each target group.

 Personalization can be manual, with the marketer setting the criteria that define each segment, or predictive, with an AI algorithm analyzing visitor data and measuring each visitor’s purchasing probability in real-time.